devopsaustralia/devopsdownunder.org/programme.markdown

 <div id="DavidJoyce">David Joyce</div>
-Smoothing the Flow from Development to Delivery using Kanban
+Smoothing the flow from development to delivery using Kanban
 ---------
 **David Joyce** - ThoughtWorks